tomberek/mcm/manual/iv.md

 missile launch facility used by or under the control of the armed forces;

-while receiving special pay under 37 U.S.C. --SECT-- 310; in time of war;
+while receiving special pay under 37 U.S.C. &sect; 310; in time of war;

 or in a confinement facility used by or under the control of the armed forces,